scikit-hep/awkward/docs/user-guide/how-to-create-constructors.md

 {class}`ak.contents.EmptyArray` is one of the two possible leaf types of a layout tree; the other is {class}`ak.contents.NumpyArray` (A third, corner-case "leaf type" is a {class}`ak.contents.RecordArray` with zero fields).

 EmptyArray is a trivial node type: it can only represent empty arrays with unknown type.
+It is an identity — when merging an array against an empty array, the empty array has no effect upon the result type.
+As such, this node cannot have user-defined parameters; {attr}`ak.contents.EmptyArray.parameters` is always empty.

 ```{code-cell} ipython3
 ak.contents.EmptyArray()